Dipesh Mody, writing from Mumbai, India, asks five great questions about event process design. I’ve interspersed my answers after each question.

 I think it depends on what “trained” means.
 I have not received any “formal” facilitation training, but I experienced World Café, fishbowl, and human spectrogram process run by others before I attempted to facilitate them myself.
 I think many people who have experienced a human spectrogram once could successfully facilitate it under similar circumstances, and there are plenty of good resources (including The Power of Participation😄) for other group work techniques.

 As participative techniques become more frequently used at conferences, attendees are increasingly likely to be capable of facilitating them, and I expect the requirement for a “trained” facilitator will decrease over time.

-Again, the answer to your question depends on the circumstances—in this case a session’s desired outcomes.
+Again, the answer to your event process design question depends on the circumstances—in this case a session’s desired outcomes.
 It sounds like you are asking about process to explore and choose solutions to problems.
-Because meetings are held for many different reasons, there’s no single process sequence that’s appropriate for every situation.
+Because we hold meetings for many different reasons, there’s no single process sequence that’s appropriate for every situation.

 The Conferences That Work format, for example, works very well for a group of peers who are meeting to learn and connect for individual reasons, determine common ground, and discover and act on opportunities available to the group.